FoxLisk/RetroSpeedBot/README.md

  * unconfirmed-racer role not removed correctly when you get active-racer role (?? is this fixed maybe?)
  * I don't think _any_ logs from the `cron` thread are making it to the systemctl output??
+ * The model macros require a database to already exist and be migrated at compile time, which makes building this on a new server bad.

 ## misc TODOs - not any special order: